Adishar93/ArtWaveDainPlugin/README.md

 # Image To Music 🎶🖼️

 **Image To Music** is a DAIN service that suggests music based on provided artwork.
-Using deep learning, it generates a musical representation that complements the emotions and themes of the input image, giving each piece a unique sound inspired by the visual elements.
+Using the power of LLMs and Deep Learning, it matches a musical representation that complements the emotions and themes of the input image, giving each piece a unique sound inspired by the visual elements.
 Our backend service, deployed on Google Cloud’s App Engine, processes each artwork submission and returns a tailored music track.

 ## Demo